lofovs/Bomberman/README.md

 - the game ends in a draw when the clock reaches 0
 - the game ends in a draw when all players are dead
 - you can't go through walls
+- you can't go through bombs after they have been placed
+- explosions damage the player
+- explosions destroy cracked walls

 # Link to video demonstration
 https://youtu.be/Us2zqq0Nqa4